About Angelica Root Essential Oil

 Follow general safety guidelines for use of essential oils, as noted in the link below.
 Angelica root essential oil is PHOTOTOXIC and should not be applied to the skin for 12 hours before exposure to sunlight or tanning lamps unless diluted as described above.
 Otherwise, it is generally considered non-toxic and non-irritant IN SMALL AMOUNTS.

 Some aromatherapists have cautioned against use of Angelica Root Essential Oil during pregnancy and in cases of diabetes.
-Since midwives have traditionally used angelica root as an herbal preparation to stimulate labor it seems especially wise to avoid the essential oil during pregnancy.
 Although we do not advise internal use of ANY essential oils except under properly qualified medical supervision, some experts have specifically cautioned against internal use of Angelica root essential oil.

 Essential Oil Safety Considerations